mcity/octane-api/README.md

 # Release schedule / numbering
 The latest version of the API lives in the master branch in api.yaml

-The broad road map for planned features is loosely specified in api-roadmap.yaml

 Released are granted a Release Order Number (RON) and each RON will have it's own branch at time of release.
 The highest RON branch is the latest standard of the API.